-- 1. The objects of this Act are as follows: - a) to regulate and control the sale, supply and consumption of liquor in a way that is consistent with the expectations, needs and aspirations of the community, - b) to facilitate the balanced development, in the public interest, of the liquor industry, through a flexible and practical regulatory system with minimal formality and technicality. - c) to contribute to the responsible development of related industries such as the live music, entertainment, tourism and hospitality industries. - 2.
-In order to secure the objects of this Act, each person who exercises functions under this Act (including a licensee) is required to have due regard to the following:
+- 1. The objects of this Act are as follows: - a) to regulate and control the sale, supply and consumption of liquor in a way that is consistent with the expectations, needs and aspirations of the community, - to facilitate the balanced development, in the public interest, of the liquor industry, through a flexible and practical regulatory system with minimal formality and technicality,

-- a) the need to minimise harm associated with misuse and abuse of liquor (including the harm arising from violence and other anti-social behaviour), - b) the need to encourage responsible attitudes and practices towards the promotion, sale, supply, service and consumption of liquor, - c) the need to ensure that the sale, supply and consumption of liquor contributes to, and does not detract from, the amenity of community life. - d) the need to support employment and other opportunities in the - i. live music industry, and - ii. arts, tourism, community and cultural sectors.
+- c) to contribute to the responsible development of related industries such as the live music, entertainment, tourism and hospitality industries. - 2.
+In order to secure the objects of this Act, each person who exercises functions under this Act (including a licensee) is required to have due regard to the following: - d) the need to minimise harm associated with misuse and abuse of liquor (including the harm arising from violence and other anti-social behaviour). - e) the need to encourage responsible attitudes and practices towards the promotion, sale, supply, service and consumption of liquor, - f) the need to ensure that the sale, supply and consumption of liquor contributes to, and does not detract from, the amenity of community life.